 Minimalist in style, small areas of black glass mark out the goat’s features – with its legs folded, our goat is sleeping on the ground.
 Unlike Picasso’s ceramic work, the luminous, reflective qualities of glass give his glass sculptures a certain depth and changeability.
 Capra transforms depending on the light and viewing angle, never quite the same colour twice.

 This sculpture is an artist’s proof: an impression of an artwork taken while the artist is still working on a plate, woodblock or mould.
 Unsurprisingly, proofs are very rare.
 Typically they wouldn’t have been counted in a piece’s numbered run and artists rarely sold them afterwards.

 He was.
 But as one of the most influential artists of the 20th century, Picasso worked in many mediums; in addition to co-founding the Cubist movement, he also invented constructed sculpture and collage.
 This artistic flexibility meant Picasso created not only paintings, but hundreds of celebrated sculptures, prints, ceramics, poems and plays.

-Here at National Museums Scotland, we will be displaying artwork by Picasso including glass, ceramics and jewellery.
+Here at National Museums Scotland, we display artwork by Picasso including glass, ceramics and jewellery.